Purav-git/CodSoft/README.md

 ## 1. To-Do List Application

 **Description:**
 A simple command-line application that lets you add, view, update, and remove tasks in your to-do list.
-Tasks are stored in a file (`Task-1.py`) for persistence between sessions.
+Tasks are stored in a file (`Task-1.py`)

 **Features:**
 - Add a new task